danreeves/danreev.es/_posts/2014-01-19-getting-started-with-gulp.md

 	        .pipe(concat('all.js'))
 	        .pipe(gulp.dest('./assets/js'));
 	});

-The usage and documentation for all packages can be found  on their [npm registery page](https://npmjs.org/) and you can find gulp-packages by searching [here](http://gratimax.github.io/search-gulp-plugins/).
+The usage and documentation for all packages can be found  on their [npm registry page](https://npmjs.org/) and you can find gulp-packages by searching [here](http://gratimax.github.io/search-gulp-plugins/).

 ### Automation

 It's good so far; we can build our css and js with only two commands:

 	gulp css
 	gulp js